raspberri05/persona.fm/readme.md

 Go to the offical last.fm api website and create an API account [here](https://www.last.fm/api/account/create), and take note of the api key and shared secret

+*Only needed if you're working on a feature that uses the last.fm api*

 #### Provisioning a Supabase PostgreSQL Database / Setting up authentication

 1. Create a new [Supabase](https://supabase.com/) project